Positive Intelligence by Shirzad Chamine | Summary

 In Positive Intelligence, Shirzad Chamine helps you improve your PQ to be happier and achieve your true potential in life and work.

 In Positive Intelligence, Shirzad Chamine helps you achieve your true potential in life and work by shifting your inner balance of power.
-He enables you to measure your Positive Intelligence to improve the percentage of time that your mind is serving you rather than sabotaging you.
+One of the best self-help books, he enables you to measure your Positive Intelligence to improve the percentage of time that your mind is serving you rather than sabotaging you.

 Buy Positive Intelligence on Amazon